caktus/django-project-template/docs/provisioning.rst

 Setup Checklist
 ------------------------

-To summarize the steps above you can use the following checklist
+To summarize the steps above, you can use the following checklist

 - ``env.repo`` is set in ``fabfile.py``
 - Developer user names and SSH keys have been added to ``conf/pillar/devs.sls``